Before you submit, here's a few things to keep in mind:

 We prefer the following: single issues with story pages between 20 to 26 pages; genre mash-ups; titles with supportive creative teams that are ready to promote and interact with readers, artwork that is dynamic and features colors that are clean, clear, and bright.

 What we aren't looking for:

 Complex stories can still be told without decompressed storytelling.
 "Writing for the trade" and other drawn-out methods of storytelling will not be acceptable for submission at Alterna.
-We strive to entertain readers with each issue -- and each issue must contain a complete story that is worth the reader's time and money.
-Even within a mini-series, we'll be looking for titles that have an overarching plot that features issues that can still stand alone as enjoyable, clearly told stories.
+We strive to entertain readers with each issue -- and each issue must contain a complete story that is worth the reader's time and money, even if that story is part of a larger story arc.

 This may sound strange given that Alterna's first 10 to 11 years were spent almost solely as a graphic novel publisher, but we are no longer looking for stories that go straight-to-graphic novel.
 While we still believe that graphic novels are a wonderful way to tell a longer complete story (think of them as a movie, instead of as an episode of a TV show), the traditional way of selling a graphic novel involves tremendous risk on the part of the creators, the publisher, and the retailer.
 We encourage creators to utilize crowdfunding to minimize that risk and finance the creation and production of their graphic novel or trade.